Let me share the highlights of our story with you:

 On July 25, 2016 our company papers came in showing that we were the proud legal co-owners of OST… and we became engaged.
 Now we didn’t get engaged with a ring but with company papers (it’s a lot of money to set up a company and I wanted that more than a ring.)

 On December 27, 2017 Jared proposed with a ring!
 It was beautiful and he got it on video which was the one thing I wanted in case I were to go through amnesia again.
 We are in the midst of planning a wedding for this Spring!

 Now here we are in Jan 2018, I am still pretty “sick” and the joint dislocations are heavy.
-We are weighing the options of a life changing surgery and finding that as far as treatment goes my medical teams hands are tied with few options left.
+We are weighing the options of a life changing surgery, learning the ropes of dysautonomia, and finding that as far as treatment goes my medical teams hands are tied with few options left.
 A lot has happened since the end of December 2015.
-Right now I am dealing with a dislocated hip and getting ready to become Mrs. Nolin this spring!
+Right now I am dealing with a dislocated hip, heavy dysautonomic episodes, and getting ready to become Mrs. Nolin this spring!
 Nevertheless we are continuously adjusting to the health issues, building up Off Season Training, and now writing a book on our story.